 There are those who say that math is the universal language.
-Let me tell you, this is not the truth.
-An obvious difference between the U.S. and other countries is the use of the metric system.
+However, an obvious difference between the U.S. and other countries is the use of the metric system.
 A not so obvious difference is how math is done.
 In some countries basic numbering is done differently.
 For instance, in the U.S. the number 34 is said as “thirty-four”.
 In other countries 34 would be said as four and thirty.
-Can you imagine doing math like that?
-So if there is an international student in one of your math or economics classes, ask how they’re doing!

-Not only is healthcare given freely to citizens of some countries, but alternative medicine is also available to them.
-All students at WCU must have health insurance and this includes our international students.
+All students at WCU must have health insurance.
 The student health insurance policy covers only basic medical needs.
 So if a student is used to, say, acupuncture therapy or herbal therapy, they’re out of luck.
-A good way to help them is to ask if they would like accompaniment to their appointments!
-That way if they feel uncomfortable about anything or have questions, you can be their support.
+A good way to help them is to ask if they would like accompaniment to their appointments.

 Cordelia Camp Bldg.
 109